castorini/TrecQA-NegEx/README.md

 + Haotian Zhang, Jinfeng Rao, Jimmy Lin and Mark Smucker.
 Automatically Extracting High-Quality Negative Examples for Answer Selection in Question Answering.
 SIGIR 2017.

+## Negative Example DataSet
+We provided top k={1,3,5,7} negative examples for each (question,answer) pair in the TrecQA train-all set.
+The different examples sets locate in `NegExSets/` folder and are named as `splitDocNegTopk.tgz`.

 ## Prepare TrecQA DataSet
 Please download the TrecQA Dataset and refer to: https://github.com/castorini/data/tree/master/TrecQA